systemcarl/weblog/articles/devlogs/blank/content-template.md

 It would be much easier to post generic articles to an established
     platform, simply to put the core information (straight to the point tips and guides) out there.
-But that doesn't really capture my mission to create an identity and brand that
+But that doesn't really capture [my mission] to create an identity and brand
-    other people in the community can relate to and follow.
+    that other people in the community can relate to and follow.
-My journal entries, like this one you're reading, are not just meant to be a technical
-    resource, but also to inspire and motivate others to pursue their own ambitions.

 And while I'm not asking anyone to buy into anything (besides maybe a like or
     a follow),